junesnow86/Device-Cloud-Fusion/bidirectional-knowledge-distillation/README.md

 - [x] distill 3 small models with custom ResNet-18 on 10% CIFAR-10
 - [x] fine-tune 3 small models on local sub-datasets (90% CIFAR-10 in total)
 - [x] distill small models' ensemble to ResNet-18
-- [ ] distill ResNet-18 to small models and check ensemble again
+- [x] distill ResNet-18 to small models and check ensemble again

+- [x] compare with FedAvg baseline

 ## Q & A